Medium evolution of a static quark-antiquark pair in the large $N_{c}$ limit

-A theoretical framework in which all these effects can be included in a consistent way is that of open quantum systems \cite{Borghini:2011ms,Akamatsu:2014qsa,Akamatsu:2018xim,Brambilla:2016wgg,Brambilla:2017zei,Kajimoto:2017rel,Katz:2015qja,Yao:2018nmy,Yao:2018sgn,Blaizot:2017ypk,Blaizot:2018oev,Blaizot:2015hya}.
+A theoretical framework in which all these effects can be included in a consistent way is that of open quantum systems \cite{Borghini:2011ms,Akamatsu:2012vt,Akamatsu:2014qsa,Akamatsu:2018xim,Brambilla:2016wgg,Brambilla:2017zei,Kajimoto:2017rel,Katz:2015qja,Yao:2018nmy,Yao:2018sgn,Blaizot:2017ypk,Blaizot:2018oev,Blaizot:2015hya}.
 The heavy-quark pair is treated as an open system interacting with an environment formed by light quarks and gluons.
-The reduced density matrix of heavy quarks evolves following a master equation, which in the Markovian limit takes the form of a GKSL equation \cite{Gorini:1975nb,Lindblad:1975ef}.
-Examples of phenomenological applications of this approach which compare with experimental data can be found in \cite{Brambilla:2016wgg,Brambilla:2017zei,Espinosa:2018dfq}.
+The reduced density matrix of heavy quarks evolves following a master equation, which in the Markovian limit takes the form of a Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) equation \cite{Gorini:1975nb,Lindblad:1975ef}.
+Examples of phenomenological applications of this approach which compare with experimental data can be found in \cite{Brambilla:2016wgg,Brambilla:2017zei,Brambilla:2020qwo}.

-At the moment, most of the derivations of the master equation have been done using perturbative arguments \cite{Akamatsu:2014qsa,Blaizot:2015hya,Blaizot:2017ypk,Blaizot:2018oev,Yao:2018nmy} or assuming that all the thermal scales are much smaller than $\frac{1}{r}$ \cite{Brambilla:2016wgg,Brambilla:2017zei} (being $r$ the typical radius).
-In this article, we would like to contribute towards a non-perturbative understanding by studying the problem in the static limit.
+At the moment, most of the derivations of the master equation have been done using perturbative arguments \cite{Akamatsu:2012vt,Akamatsu:2014qsa,Blaizot:2015hya,Blaizot:2017ypk,Blaizot:2018oev,Yao:2018nmy} or assuming that all the thermal scales are much smaller than $\frac{1}{r}$ \cite{Brambilla:2016wgg,Brambilla:2017zei} ($r$ being the typical radius).
+In this article, we would like to contribute toward a non-perturbative understanding by studying the problem in the static limit.
 This limit has already been used in the past to clarify some of the features of the framework of open quantum systems \cite{Brambilla:2017zei,Blaizot:2018oev}.
-We would like to note also that, in the $T=0$ case, using the EFT potential non-relativistic QCD (pNRQCD) \cite{Pineda:1997bj,Brambilla:1999xf,Brambilla:2004jw} it is possible to use the potential computed in the static limit as an ingredient for computations in which the heavy quark mass is keep finite.
-In this paper we will argue that this is also true at finite temperature, although we will not prove it rigorously.
-We leave that for future developments within the EFT framework.
+We would also like to note that, in the $T=0$ case, using the EFT potential non-relativistic QCD (pNRQCD) \cite{Pineda:1997bj,Brambilla:1999xf,Brambilla:2004jw} it is possible to use the potential computed in the static limit as an ingredient for computations in which the heavy quark mass is keep finite.
+In this paper, we will argue that this is also true at finite temperature, although we will not prove it rigorously.
+A rigorous proof would probably involve the development of a new version of pNRQCD valid for the study of the evolution of the density matrix in the $\frac{1}{r}\sim T$ regime and a precise connection between the pNRQCD singlet and octet fields and the interpolating fields that we use in this manuscript.
+However, we leave that for future developments within the EFT framework